ModerateUser/VSC-AI-Plugin/README.md

 - Click the "▶ Execute" button in the workflow editor
 - Or use command palette: `Agentic Workflow: Execute Workflow`
 - Monitor execution progress in the notification area
+- View execution history in the Execution History tree view

 ## 📚 Documentation